Big data with Python

 • Xarray is particularly tailored to working with NetCDF files.

-• Explore these in the exercise below!
+• Explore it a bit in the (optional) exercise below!

 Dask